ddoeppner/ONE-Record/working_draft/API/IATA-1R-API-Specification.md

 <img src="file:////Users/henkmulder/Library/Group%20Containers/UBF8T346G9.Office/TemporaryItems/msohtmlclip/clip_image002.png" alt="img" style="zoom: 50%;" />

-**Note**: In a delegation scenario, when delegating access to a resource to a third party, a new Authorization element should be added to the ACL.
+> 📝 **Note:** In a delegation scenario, when delegating access to a resource to a third party, a new Authorization element should be added to the ACL.

 ## Use case